 Public Official Professions That May Need a Surety Bond:

 Each state has different rules for public officials and surety bond requirements.
 Some of the common professions that may be required to obtain a surety bond by the federal, state or city government include:

 - Law Enforcement Officers

 A claim can be made on a bond when there is an act of malfeasance, which is an illegal act by a public official.
 The West Virginia Supreme Court of Appeals describes malfeasance as "the doing of an act which an officer had no legal right to do at all and that when an officer, through ignorance, inattention, or malice, does that which they have no legal right to do at all, or acts without any authority whatsoever, or exceeds, ignores, or abuses their powers, they are guilty of malfeasance."

 Different jurisdictions may vary over the opinion on whether knowledge or intent is required to be considered a wrongful act.

 The premium you pay depends on various factors including the bond amount and your credit score.
+Our rates start at $100 for bond amounts $10,000 and under with good credit.
+Bond amounts over $10,000 start at 1% of the bond amount with good credit.
 To get the premium amount for your specific bond, contact SuretyGroup.com for a free, no-obligation quote.

 Did You Know?